yonakoi/yonakoi.github.io/_projects/(2) Delivery Dan.md

 ## My Role

 For this project, I was the sole artist.
+I spent ~6-8 hours a day for a week getting in all the assets.

 ![preview](https://www.sketchappsources.com/resources/source-image/we-were-soldiers-landing-page-dbruggisser.jpg)
 ![search](https://www.sketchappsources.com/resources/source-image/microsoft-windows-10-virtual-keyboard-diogo-sousa.png)